Wandalen/wTools/module/core/unilang/spec.md

 **DEPRECATION NOTICE: This functionality is deprecated in unilang 0.31.0 and will be removed in 0.32.0.**

-Use `cli_tools::cli_output` instead.
+Use `cli_fmt::output` instead.
 Output formatting violates the framework's architectural boundary (FR-SCOPE-2: "The framework provides the data and structure for different modalities but does not render the UI itself").

 **Rationale for Removal:**

 1. **Architectural Violation**: CLI output processing is presentation-layer functionality, not command framework responsibility
 2. **Code Duplication**: The implementation was 90% duplicated with general-purpose string utilities (449 duplicate lines)
-3. **Single Source of Truth**: CLI utilities belong in `cli_tools`, not command framework
+3. **Single Source of Truth**: CLI utilities belong in `cli_fmt`, not command framework

 **Migration Path:**